 Making a Simple Design Work

 Users of online services know free means there is always an opportunity to upgrade.
-Members of these sites can download simple cards but there are endless opportunities to pay for cards that are better looking, easier to access, and come in a large array of colors and sizes.
-Don’t fall for the hype and use the site to get your free printable birthday cards for free!
-It may take a little work but free products are there if you take a little time to find them.
+Members of these sites can download simple cards, but there are endless opportunities to pay for cards that are better looking, easier to access and come in a large array of colors and sizes.
+Don’t fall for the hype; use the site to get your free printable birthday cards!
+It may take a little work, but free products are there if you take a little time to find them.

 Printable Envelopes and Address Labels

-The sites that promote free printable birthday cards often have links for envelopes and labels.
-These will usually take you to a company that specializes in lables, like Avery, where you will need to buy products.
+Websites promoting free printable birthday cards often have links for envelopes and labels.
+These will usually take you to a company specializing in brands, like Avery, where you need to buy products.
 It takes work to find free envelopes, but as card buyers know, a card without an envelope is usually not very handy.
-The more useful sites who you how to construct your own envelopes and this is the path you want to take.
+The more valuable sites teach you how to construct your envelopes, which is the path you want to take.
 A free printable birthday card with a free hand-crafted envelope will save you up to $4 a card.
-You do have to pay for paper and ink, and color ink will cost you.
-But the savings are very real.
+You have to pay for paper and ink, and colored ink will cost you.
+But the savings are genuine.

-The best way to take advantage of free printable birthday cards and other greeting cards is to plan ahead.
-Print several cards at once using thick, hard stock paper, use black and white when you can, and make a batch of envelopes.
+The best way to take advantage of free printable birthday cards and other greeting cards is to plan.
+Print several cards at once using thick, stiff stock paper, use black and white when you can, and make a batch of envelopes.
 These “generic” cards can be used for any birthday occasion.
-No one will notice that you didn’t spend a lot in the Hallmark store for a color, personalized card; and the ones who do, will admire your ingenuity.
+No one will notice that you didn’t spend a lot in the Hallmark store for color or personalized cards; the ones who do will admire your ingenuity.

 Free printable birthday cards are a great way to take advantage of craft and card companies that want you to buy their cards.
-Why pay when you can save hundreds of dollars a year if you regularly celebrate occasions?
-As a bonus, using free printable cards for all occasions will help you plan.
+Why pay when you can save hundreds of dollars annually if you regularly celebrate occasions?
+As a bonus, free printable cards for all events will help you plan.
 You don’t need a fancy printer or special paper, just a little imagination and time.
 Be part of the greeting card revolution, get creative, and save money all at once!